Sriram-Maramganti1/Sriram-Maramganti1/README.md

 - 👋 Hi, I’m @Sriram-Maramganti1
-- 👀 I’m interested in CS
+- 👀 I’m interested in Cybersecurity and Software Development.
-- 🌱 I’m currently learning CS
+- 🌱 I’m currently learning Computer Science
-- 💞️ I’m looking to collaborate on CS
+- 💞️ I’m looking to collaborate on any projects that involve React or Python.
 - 📫 How to reach me email(sriram.maramganti1@gmail.com)

 <!---